Pages

 Saturday, February 9, 2013

-Alice Medrich is my chocolate hero.
+Last weekend I kind of went chocolate crazy.
+I made classic chocolate truffles, bittersweet chocolate decadence cookies, and chocolate mousse, all recipes from the Bittersweet cookbook by Alice Medrich.
 For years, I would happen upon a recipe of hers in various food magazines and always found them to be wonderful.
-I finally bought a cookbook of hers (Bittersweet -available on Amazon) and much to the joy of my chocolate-purist husband, have made many more recipes of hers.
+I finally bought a cookbook of hers (Bittersweet -available on Amazon) and have made many more recipes of hers.

 For those of you not familiar with Alice Medrich, she is often thought of as the "Julia Child of chocolate", a self-taught chocolatier, author to 8 cookbooks - 3 of which have been selected as Cookbook of the Year award winners.
 Her name is synonymous with chocolate.
 Her recipes are innovative, delicious and yummy.
-Her knowledge is masterful and her experience is vast.
+Her knowledge is masterful, and her experience is vast.
 If you need detail on chocolate, reference Alice's work for your answer.
 If you need a delicious chocolate recipe, pick up one of her cookbooks.

 Cocoa Brownies with Browned Butter and Walnuts